Join other beer lovers on San Francisco's Pier 48 for Oktoberfest by the Bay. This annual Munich tradition features German beer, food, music, and fun.

 A Taste of Greece: Enjoy Greek food, wine, and music at this year's A Taste of Greece.
 This annual event is at the Annunciation Cathedral in SF's Mission District.
 Stop by Friday, Saturday, or Sunday.
 Click here for more details.

 Craft Spirits Carnival: If you are looking forward to Oktoberfest by the Bay, you might also enjoy the Craft Spirits Carnival.
-It offers you the chance to try spirits from up to 100 brands.
+It offers you the chance to try spirits from up to 100 distilleries.
 Samples include whiskey, absinthe, rum, vodka, and more.
 Find more details and ticketing information here.

 Ticket Discounts: Before you buy tickets to any events for this weekend (or any event in SF or the Bay Area), make sure you check for discounted tickets on Goldstar.com first.
-They feature tickets at up to half-off to around 200 events at anytime.
+They feature tickets at up to half-off for 200 events at anytime.
 It's a great way to save and experience even more of what SF has to offer.
 Click here to check out their current selection.